ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

-git config --global merge.tool vimdiff git config --global diff.tool vimdiff git config --global core.excludesFile "$Env:USERPROFILE\.gitignore"
+git config --global merge.tool vimdiff git config --global diff.tool vimdiff git config --global core.excludesFile "$Env:USERPROFILE\.gitignore" git config --global init.defaultBranch main
 ```

-You already selected Vim during install, but maybe a Git internal Vim.
-Whatever Vim it is, it doesn't source your vimrc.
-You'll want to set up Vim here.

 Don't let the `--global` flag misinform you.
 These are settings for one user.
 These commands update a file in your home directory called `.gitconfig`.
 You can edit this file later or re-run the commands if you don't like what I've put here, but these are the standard settings for Vim users.

 If you prefer, you can use `gvimdiff` instead of `vimdiff` for git tools.
-In fact, gvim is a little quicker on Windows than Git through PowerShell.
+GVim is a little quicker on Windows than Vim through PowerShell.
 But usually you're working in Git through the terminal, and your heaviest "tool" usage will be opening up a quick instance for commit messages.

+You can also name your default branch whatever you like.
+If you don't configure it here, you'll get the default `master`.
+GitHub uses `main`, so if you're using GitHub, you'll save a bit of work by matching what they use there.

 ### Other Things That Come With Git